Alexa’s Security Panel Controller API lets users control their home security system

 Alexa is now the master of your home security system — but only if you want it to be, of course.
 Amazon today announced a new API for its handy voice assistant — aptly named the Security Panel Controller API — which allows customers to control connected alarms, cameras, and more with voice commands.

-The capabilities were first detailed at an Amazon event in September, and they’re broadly available in the U.S. starting today and work with products from providers like ADT, Ring, Honeywell, Abode, and Scout Alarm.
+The capabilities were first detailed at an Amazon event in September.
+They’re broadly available in the U.S. starting today and work with products from providers like ADT, Ring, Honeywell, Abode, and Scout Alarm.

 Systems that implement the Security Panel Controller API let you arm, disarm, and query status with Alexa-enabled devices, Brian Crum, senior product manager at Amazon, explained in a blog post.
 Arming a system’s as easy as saying “Alexa, arm [device name] in [mode type] mode” or “Alexa, arm.”
 (If you don’t specify a mode, it’ll default to “stay” or “home” mode.)
 To disarm it, say “Alexa, disarm [device name]” or “Alexa, disarm.”